In This Article

-Everything related to a wedding is so elegant, so refined, so proper that well, even the mention of a toilet sounds like potty mouth.
+Everything related to a wedding is so elegant, so refined, so proper that well, even the mention of a toilet sounds unfitting.
 But having a celebration alfresco when there are no bathrooms nearby means you need rental options, and you need them pronto.
-Lucky for those planning their big day, we've done all the dirty work (er, research) for you with the help of wedding planner extraordinaire Lyndsey Hamilton, creative director of Lyndsey Hamilton Events.
+Lucky for those planning their big day, we've done all the research for you with the help of wedding planner extraordinaire Lyndsey Hamilton, creative director of Lyndsey Hamilton Events.

 There are several things you need to keep in mind when choosing the right rental bathroom.
 First and foremost, you'll want to consider your venue or the space where you're having the wedding.
 If you're getting married in a public outdoor space, like a state park or forest, a rural vineyard, or a private estate, you'll want to first check any guidelines for the area that stipulate what kind of structures you can have on-site.
 Also, keep in mind that you don't want the loo in full view of guests or near where they are eating, so careful placement is a must, says Hamilton.
 If there aren't any areas to tuck them away completely, hide units behind a barn, outbuilding, or even nestled in a grove of trees.
 "Make sure the bathrooms aren't far from the tent and the path is covered in case it rains," she says.
 Couples should ensure that there is plenty of space around the actual restroom, especially if you have a large guest count—if people line up, you don't want anyone to have to crowd around the structure.
 Other things to plan for are where the water and power sources are located ahead of time.